-2.4.2 Tracking Your Grade
+2.3.1 Tracking Your Grade

-I keep an online gradebook so you can see how your points are coming along.
-It also lets you compare them with other students in the class (without seeing their names).
+I keep an online grade book so you can see how your points are coming along.
+It also lets you compare yourself with other students in the class (without seeing their names).

 https://dcquiz.byuh.edu/ is my personal Learning Management System.
 That is where I maintain my online grade book.